mousepawmedia/devdocs/network/source/network/phabricator.rst

 At MousePaw Media, we use six major types of project objects.
 To avoid confusion, we will use these terms as defined below.
-From now on, we'll use the term "project object" or "subproject object" will be used to denote the actual object type, instead of the kind of project object.
+From now on, we'll use the term "project object" or "subproject object" to denote the actual object type, instead of the kind of project object.

 * We use the term **Project** or Master Project to refer to a particular